chrisbyrneham/S20-Life-Extender/README.md

 When the sketch is running on the ESP8266 you must set some parameters.

 When the sketch starts it tries to load previous parameters from EEPROM.
-Then it listens to the serial monitor for a while.
+Then it listens to the serial monitor for a while (45 seconds).
-Then it listens on a web page on a temporary access point for a while.
+Then it listens on a web page on a temporary access point for a while (120 seconds).
 Then it uses hard coded values if present.

+Once the parameters have been set they are stored in EEPROM flash memory, you just have to wait for a few minutes before it starts.

 There are four ways of setting the necessary SSID, Password, and Timezone offset parameters;

 1) Hard code them.
 2) Enter by using the arduino IDE serial monitor.
-3) Enter by using a standalone access point TEMPSSID ( no password ) on a web server on http://192.168.1.100
+3) Enter by using a standalone access point TEMPSSID ( no password ) on a web server form on http://192.168.1.100
 4) I can supply ESP8266s programmed and ready to go for £10.00 plus postage.
-Hard coding values if required.
+Hard coding values for you if required.

 ## Hard code them.